PaultheAnalyst1/AGIP-Ventures-project/README.md

-# 🛒 AGIP Sales Analysis
+# 🛒 AGIP Ventures Sales Analysis

 This project explores an electronic sales dataset using SQL queries to uncover insights about revenue trends, customer demographics, and product performance.